ktg441/Cookin-Boiler/README.md

 Cutting is still in progress <br />
 •	Summary of work done in the past week
 1. Adding clutter to make kitchen feel populated
-2. Add humanoids into restaurant, might animate if there's timel ater
+2. Add humanoids into restaurant, might animate if there's time later
 3. Lighting
 4. Created scripts to summon utensils if you lose them
 5. Updated colliders and refactored entire project structure